How to Reinstate Your Suspended Drivers License in North Dakota

 Applying for a North Dakota Hardship License

 Drivers with suspended or revoked drivers licenses in North Dakota may apply for a hardship credential, if eligible.
 They need to complete a Temporary Restricted License Request form and follow the instructions given.
-Part of the application form offers updating of your address, employment or additional job.
+Part of the application form offers to update of your address, employment or additional job.

 Note: The North Dakota DOT offers hardship licenses to drivers older than 18 years of age who hold either a Class D or a Class M license.